I have a degree in film theory from UC Berkeley and enjoy writing about movies, television, and music. I'm also a long-time Duranie.

 "Red Carpet Massacre" is one of Duran Duran’s most underrated tracks.
 The song features Timbaland and some really tight beats.
 It seems the mix of he and D2 members were a bit off since Timbaland doesn’t often work with full bands who play their instruments, but this song is one of several that sound insanely good despite the odd pairing.
 I'm still not sure why no one grabbed onto the CD or this song.
 It's just so good.

 This one is also videoless.
 At least this time there are pictures of Duran Duran to go with their music.

-An Official video from Duran Duran, which was filmed around the same time they did Hungary Like the Wolf.
+An official video from Duran Duran, which was filmed around the same time they did "Hungry Like the Wolf".
 They really made their time in Sri Lanka count.

 Seriously, the next 'video' is of the 45 playing.
 For you young folks, that's what they used to sell singles on, because there was no downloading.
 I know, caveman days indeed.
 A little bit of nostalgia never hurt anyone.

 Justin Timberlake was featured on the (also awesome) songs “Falling Down” and “Nite Runner”, but the one song that stood out from this ignored CD is "Box Full O’Honey".
 Nick shines on the song mixing tones and creating a distressed yet still pop sound that feels morbid and sensual at the same time.

 This is another slideshow video.
 I'm not sure who the Vanessa is the 'video' is dedicated to.
 It's not me, but I'll enjoy it nonetheless.